Sanglorian/orcus/Orcus Player Options - current.md

 **Prerequisite:** Unarmed Combat

 **Benefit:** You do not grant combat advantage if prone.
-If you grapple a prone opponent, they are restrained instead of immobile (you are still capable of forcing movement on the target) and cannot stand until he escapes.
+If you grapple a prone opponent, they are restrained instead of immobile (you are still capable of forcing movement on the target) and cannot stand until they escape.

 *Critical:* If you roll a natural 20 on a grapple attempt or attack power that involves a grapple, the target cannot attempt to escape from the grapple on its next turn.

-### Game Of Sticks

-You are trained in a stick-based martial art.

-**Prerequisite**: Unarmed Combat

-**Benefit:** When wielding a quarterstaff, it gains the reach property.

-*Critical:* If you score a critical hit with a quarterstaff, the target drops one held item and is dazed until the start of your next turn.

 ### Ham Hands